selliott512/twelve-tile/app/play-images/README.txt

-These images were downloaded from the play store.
+Some of these images were downloaded from the play store.
 Starting at: https://play.google.com/store/apps/details?id=org.selliott.twelvetile The image was selected and downloaded.
 Here's the URL for the hi-res icon: https://lh3.ggpht.com/V1K6VkfVJYFCsoR6LrU2B574W6QYEX4DbqSa6ozJNZ_DaoTC_hK9eJlOkR2UUrqCH_s=w300-rw